Noun adjunct

 In grammar, a noun adjunct, attributive noun, qualifying noun, noun (pre)modifier, or apposite noun is an optional noun that modifies another noun; functioning similarly to an adjective, it is, more specifically, a noun functioning as a pre-modifier in a noun phrase.
 For example, in the phrase "chicken soup" the noun adjunct "chicken" modifies the noun "soup".
 It is irrelevant whether the resulting compound noun is spelled in one or two parts.
 "Field" is a noun adjunct in both "field player" and "fieldhouse".

 Related concepts

-Adjectival noun is a term that was formerly synonymous with noun adjunct but is now usually used to mean "an adjective used as a noun" (i.e. the opposite process, as in the Irish meaning "Irish people" or the poor meaning "poor people").
+The adjectival noun term was formerly synonymous with noun adjunct but now usually means nominalized adjective (i.e., an adjective used as a noun) as a term that contrasts the noun adjunct process, e.g. the Irish meaning "Irish people" or the poor meaning "poor people."
 Japanese adjectival nouns are a different concept.